 Tasmanian consumer law is regulated under the Australian Consumer Law (Tasmania) Act 2010.
-Like the other states, the Act introduced the uniform Australian Consumer Law to Tasmania, replacing the Trade Practices Act 1974 (Cth) and the Fair Trading Act 1990 (Tas) as the primary piece of consumer legislation in the state.
-Tasmanian consumer laws are administered by the Office of Consumer Affairs and Trading.
+Like the other states, the Act introduced the uniform Australian Consumer Law to Tasmania, replacing the Trade Practices Act 1974 (Cth) and the Fair Trading Act 1990 as the primary piece of consumer legislation in the state.
+Tasmanian consumer laws are administered by the Consumer, Building and Occupational Services.

 The third general protection is the prohibition on unfair contracts.
 Unfair contracts are standardised contracts in which one party must take it or leave it.
 These are prohibited where there is an imbalance of power and no capacity to negotiate or discuss the terms.
 They are typically contracts which are signed by large corporations with many customers.
 The terms can only go so far to protect the legitimate business interests of (usually) the supplier.
 An example of an unfair contract term might be a clause which allows one party to vary the price of goods without allowing the other party to terminate the agreement.

 The ACL also includes specific protections.
 These relate to false or misleading representations (examples include; advertising that products do something they cannot do, stating that a product is endorsed by someone who does not endorse the products or saying that they are new when they are second hand), unsolicited sales, pyramid schemes and incorrect or misleading pricing.